Marvynro1/logistics-carrier-prediction-tool/README.md

+## 🚀 Live Demo

+This application has been deployed to a live server for easy access and demonstration.

+**You can access the live application here:** https://ddhrgvebw25wfi2b.anvil.app/I6RUPSWSD4AFO3BBKAXT63P7

-# Logistics Carrier Prediction Tool - Capstone Project
+# VALV Industries - Logistics Carrier Prediction Tool - Capstone Project

 ## Project Overview